Tinycsocket

 Crossplatform header-only low-level socket C library.

-Repository: https://gitlab.com/dosshell/tinycsocket/
+Repository: https://github.com/dosshell/tinycsocket

 Online documentation: https://tinycsocket.readthedocs.io/